ewilken/starlink-rs/README.md

 ## Example Usage

-Working examples for request/response and streaming communication are in the [`/examples`](https://github.com/ewilken/starlink-rs/tree/main/examples) directory.
+Working examples for request/response and streaming communication are in the [examples](examples) directory.

 ### Request / Response